DroidLove/SmartSwitch/README.md

 Using Android Things iot OS via Raspberry pi 3 to switch LED bulb on/off via Android Client Mobile App.
 We used Firebase as the basis for connecting medium.

 Check it in action on https://www.youtube.com/watch?v=XFgwbbD7fMY.

+The mobile controlling client for this project : https://github.com/DroidLove/SmartSwitchMobileClient/tree/master

  ## License

 * [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)